schooltool-project/schooltool-book/source/system-requirements.rst

 `OLE Nepal <http://www.olenepal.org>`_ has created a set of RPM packages for `Fedora Linux <http://fedoralinux.org>`_ versions 9 (used by the OLPC server) and 13 for use in local pilots in Nepal as part of their `OLPC <http://laptop.org>`_ deployments.

-We have actively collaborated with OLE Nepal's developers to create these packages and keep them up to date.
+We actively collaborate with OLE Nepal's developers to keep these packages up to date, but the freshest SchoolTool packages will usually be the Ubuntu ones.

 See :ref:`Fedora` for instructions on installing SchoolTool on Fedora Linux.